swostikpati/Connections-Lab-Fall-22/Week 11/nyuad-events/README.md

 • There exist several keyword attributes in JSX that are different from standard HTML, for e.g class is written as className.
 JSX also allows self-closing tags.

+• Routing in React works differently.
+It is done without sending additional http requests to the server and instead rendered locally.
+Routing requires using the package of ```react-router-dom```.
+All individual routes must be wrapped around with ```Routes```

 •

 ## Challenges